 - The emotional bond between child and parent

-- The wishes of both parents
+- The wishes of each co-parent

 - The willingness of each parent to support the child's relationship with the other parent